Iterable/iterable-swift-sdk/README.md

 ### 4. Fetch a device token from Apple

-In order for Iterable to send push notifications to an iOS device, it must know the unique token assigned to that device by Apple.
+For Iterable to send push notifications to an iOS device, it must know the unique token assigned to that device by Apple.

 Iterable uses silent push notifications to tell iOS apps when to fetch new in-app messages from the server.
 Because of this, your app must register